adis300/Swift-Learn/README.md

 # Swift-Learn
-A Sci-learn alternative in Swift Language.
+A marchine learning Scikit-learn+numpy alternative implementation in Swift Language.

-Adapted lots math from GIT Repo [mattt/Surge](https://github.com/mattt/Surge)
+Adapted lots math from [mattt/Surge](https://github.com/mattt/Surge) with many improvements on migrating Accelerate cblas calls to to vDSP with tons of other features added.